The Gospel of Matthew records the following intriguing words.

 The Star of Bethlehem cannot be explained in any scientific fashion, and we do not need to expect documentation in the astronomical annals of the Middle East.

 Such an illumination would be consistent with numerous uses of supernatural “light” in the divine scheme of salvation, as such progressively developed across the centuries.

-- There was the light that graced Moses’ face when he came down from Sinai—so brilliant that the children of Israel could not look upon his countenance (see Exodus 24:17; 34:29-35; cf. 2 Corinthians 3:7ff).
+- There was the light that graced Moses’ face when he came down from Sinai—so brilliant that the children of Israel could not look upon his countenance (see Ex.
+24:17; 34:29-35; cf. 2 Cor.
+3:7ff).

-We believe it is a “dead-end road” to attempt to discover some sort of natural explanation for the star of Bethlehem.
+We believe it is a dead-end road to attempt to discover some sort of natural explanation for the Star of Bethlehem.
 This is the method modernists have pursued in approaching every miracle of the Bible.

 Why should “Christian” scholars adopt the same rationalistic route?
 It is but an exercise in futility.